Omaha man charged after allegedly breaking into Bellevue home, strangling resident

 According to an arrest affidavit:

-Bellevue Police were dispatched to the home near 27th Street and Schneekloth Road for a robbery at about 3:15 a.m.
+Bellevue police were dispatched to the home near 27th Street and Schneekloth Road for a robbery at about 3:15 a.m.
 Monday.
-Officers were told the suspect was still inside of the residence.
+Officers were told the suspect was still inside the residence.

-Upon arrival, a woman was outside of the home and told police that Hall was still inside with her children.
-He was found sitting on the floor in the bedroom of a 17-year-old boy, and complied with directions from officers as they ordered him to leave the bedroom and placed him in emergency protective custody.
+Upon arrival, a woman was outside the home and told police that Hall was still inside with her children.
+He was found sitting on the floor in the bedroom of a 17-year-old boy and complied with directions from officers as they ordered him to leave the bedroom placed him in emergency protective custody.

 People are also reading…